Devil in Christianity: Catholicism

 The Catechism of the Catholic Church states that the Church regards the Devil as being created as a good angel by God, and by his and his fellow fallen angels' free will, fell out of God's grace.
 Satan is not an infinitely powerful being.
 Although he is an angel, and thus pure spirit, he is considered a creature nonetheless.
 Satan's actions are permitted by divine providence.
-Catholicism rejects Apocatastasis, the reconciliation with God suggested by the Church Father Origen.
+Catholicism rejects apocatastasis, the reconciliation with God suggested by the Church Father Origen.

 A number of prayers and practices against the Devil exist within Catholic Church tradition.
 The Lord's Prayer includes a petition for being delivered "from the evil one", but a number of other specific prayers also exist.

 The Prayer to Saint Michael specifically asks for Catholics to be defended "against the wickedness and snares of the Devil."
 Given that some of the messages from Our Lady of Fatima have been linked by the Holy See to the "end times", some Catholic authors have concluded that the angel referred to within the Fatima messages is Michael the Archangel, who defeats the Devil in the War in Heaven.
 Timothy Tindal-Robertson takes the position that the Consecration of Russia was a step in the eventual defeat of Satan by the Archangel Michael.

 The process of exorcism is used within the Catholic Church against the Devil and demonic possession.
-According to The Catechism of the Catholic Church, "Jesus performed exorcisms and from him the Church has received the power and office of exorcising".
-Gabriele Amorth, the chief exorcist of the Diocese of Rome, warned against ignoring Satan, saying, "Whoever denies Satan also denies sin and no longer understands the actions of Christ".
+According to the Catechism of the Catholic Church, "Jesus performed exorcisms and from him the Church has received the power and office of exorcising".
+Gabriele Amorth, who was until his death in 2016 the chief exorcist of the Diocese of Rome, warned against ignoring Satan, saying, "Whoever denies Satan also denies sin and no longer understands the actions of Christ".

 The Catholic Church views the battle against the Devil as ongoing.
 During a 24 May 1987 visit to the Sanctuary of Saint Michael the Archangel, Pope John Paul II said: